-YA Global and Stanford have been and will be issued warrants to purchase an aggregate of 5,550,000 and 8,333,333, respectively, of our common stock, exercisable six months and one day from the date of issuance until their expiration on the date that is five years from the date of issuance.
+We have issued warrants to purchase an aggregate of 5,550,000 shares of our common stock to YA Global and warrants to purchase an aggregate of 5,000,000 of our common stock to Stanford.
+We will issue to Stanford an additional 3,333,333 warrants to purchase shares of our common stock upon the subsequent closings.
+Such warrants are exercisable six months and one day from the date of issuance until their expiration on the date that is five years from the date of issuance.
 The warrants have been and will be issued in two series.
 The exercise price of the Series A warrants is \$1.01 per share, and the exercise price of the Series B warrants is \$0.90 per share, subject to certain adjustments.
 The warrants provide a right of cashless exercise if, at the time of exercise, there is no effective registration statement registering the resale of the shares underlying the warrants.